axelvaldez/radical-companies/_posts/force/2023-02-04-captured-love.markdown

 <h1>Co-Ownership</h1>
  <p>The dissimilarity line is the perfect story for exploitation.
 Co-ownership is our story for going forward.</p>
  <p>Co-ownership leverages our drive to care for and nourish our social circle, same as always.
-But, co-ownership welcomes everybody and their contributions, makes us all co-owners by putting decentralizing power and putting it in out hands, the co-owners. </p>
+But, co-ownership welcomes everybody and their contributions.
+Instead of , makes us all co-owners by putting ownership in out hands, the co-owners. </p>
  <p>Co-ownership is our poweful inovation for going forward.</p>

 <h1 class="_section">ENDNOTES</h1>